Have a question?

 Part III: “If You Do Not Put Into Practice the Lessons You Have Heard on Cultivation and Dharma, It Will Be Like Trying to Scoop Up the Reflection of the Moon on Water,” which tells you how to apply the other two parts to your daily life.
 The Buddha Master tells us we need to stop and reflect on what we have learned from the Buddha three times during the day.
 It also includes background on “Kuan Yin Bodhisattva’s Great Compassion Empowerment. “

 This little book has been so important to the Chinese students that they dared not go to see the Buddha Master without having it with them.
 They were tested on their understanding of all three parts by the nuns before they would be allowed to see the Buddha Master.
 The book also contains photos of H.H.
 Dorje Chang Buddha III before and after He changed His appearance from a wrinkled old man to a beautiful youth.
 It also includes a discourse He gave about the event insisting He is just an ordinary man.
 However, He told us that He does “…have what Buddhists need, the highest-level great dharma of the Tathagata to attain perfect liberation and accomplishment; this is also the invariant dharma jointly possessed by all Buddhas in the ten directions.
 1 credit.
-Requires completion of G02, D01(A), D35(A), DCB12, and D22(A).
+Requires completion of G02, D01(A), D06(A), D35(A), DCB12, and D22(A).

 Sutras from Shakyamuni Buddha